-Prior to initiating exploration or exploitation-stage mining activities, holders of mining concessions are obliged to file environmental impact studies and obtain an environmental permit approved by the Ministry of Environment as well as a water use concession approved by the Ministry of Water.
+Prior to initiating exploration or exploitation-stage mining activities, holders of mining concessions are obliged to file and receive approval for their EIA and obtain an EMP approved by the MAE as well as a water use concession approved by the Ministry of Water.
+With these approvals and permits in hand, the MNNR then issues an authorization letter setting out the approved development activities.
+Each EMP is reviewed annually for compliance.